 Dr. Thomas J. Lasley II, former dean of the University of Dayton School of Education and Allied Professions, is the executive director of Learn to Earn Dayton.
 He is working with school districts, employers, universities, nonprofits and others to make sure Greater Dayton has the qualified people - the "intellectual capital" - to keep employers here and to attract new business.
 He also is working with 16 area school districts to track required statistics to make the results measurable, as well as to encourage these schools to increase their efforts to contribute to the advancement of a much greater number of students earning a post-secondary education.

 To help support this vital effort, The Dayton Foundation awarded a $300,000 grant over three years in 2012, as well as provides office space and backroom support.

-Individuals wishing to support Learn to Earn Dayton philanthropically may send a gift to the Learn to Earn Dayton Fund of The Dayton Foundation, 500 Kettering Tower, Dayton, Ohio 45423 or use a credit card to make a gift online here.
+Individuals wishing to support Learn to Earn Dayton philanthropically may send a gift to the Learn to Earn Dayton Fund of The Dayton Foundation, 40 N. Main Street, Suite 500, Dayton, Ohio 45423 or use a credit card to make a gift online here.

-Read more about Learn to Earn Dayton in The Dayton Foundation's newsletter, Good News here or in a January 13, 2013, Dayton Daily News article here.
+Read more about Learn to Earn Dayton in The Dayton Foundation’s newsletter, Good News here.

 In addition to awarding grants totaling $80,000 to support the project, The Dayton Foundation organized a funding collaborative of 20 major partners.
 These partners include the City of Dayton, Dayton Public Schools, Montgomery County, United Way of the Greater Dayton Area and the University of Dayton, among others.
 Together they committed nearly $1 million to the project.
 Children and adults will be able to come after school and on weekends for programs ranging from homework clubs to community gardening and family wellness classes.